truongle1110/truongle1110.github.io/_posts/2025-02-04-vo-dieu-kien.md

 I started listening to rap music only after moving to France, before that, I rarely approached this genre intentionally.
 Rap Viet season 3 might be the origin, I had strong feelings about some of the songs on this show.
 Then I found out more artists working on this genre and they become my favorites, such as: Den Vau, Obito, ...

 Speaking of this song, it is the 11th track from Đánh Đổi, an album released by Obito in October 2023.
 This is also the only album where I’ve listened to every song.
+Before this album, Obito usually made cheerful and innocent songs like [Simple Love](https://www.youtube.com/watch?v=lUrmyU1cnxU) and [When You Look at Me](https://www.youtube.com/watch?v=OLvNRLAHKTQ), so I was really surprised when he released this one.

 The album reflects his personal experiences, covering everything from internal struggles to his journey of growth in both life and career.
 This is similar to the challenges many young people face today.
+As we grow up, many things happen in life, causing us to have many things to worry about, thereby losing the innocent image of our youth and turning into a tougher version.
 <p>
 [Lyrics]:<br>
 Khi mà ngây thơ không còn nguyên, thì tìm đâu ra bình yên<br>